-A few years ago, the question security-conscious business owners asked MSPs was “What do I need to do to stop a data breach from happening to me?”
-Now the question is “Do we have this patch?”
+A few years ago, security-conscious business owners asked MSPs, “What do I need to do to stop a data breach from happening to me?”
+Now the question is, “Do we have this patch?”

-Mike Puglia, Chief Product Officer at Kaseya, says media coverage of data breaches and cyberattacks have introduced “patch” into mainstream vocabulary.
-“Vulnerabilities in software are publically disclosed, and those vulnerabilities are the easiest way to compromise an organization,” he explains.
+Mike Puglia, General Manager of Security Products at Kaseya, says media coverage of data breaches and cyberattacks has introduced “patch” into mainstream vocabulary.
+“Vulnerabilities in software are publicly disclosed, and those vulnerabilities are the easiest way to compromise an organization,” he explains.
 “It doesn’t take any extra effort on the part of the hacker.
-They just have to capitalize on the fact that people didn’t patch.”
+They have to capitalize on the fact that people didn’t patch.”

-Puglia points out that with multiple patches to deal with weekly, every business is challenged to keep up— and a large percentage don’t.
-For this reason, your Patch Management as a Service offering can be very attractive to many of your clients and prospects, and need is easy to demonstrate.
-Tools are available that will allow you to offer a free security assessment by scanning a prospect’s system.
-“It shows them in a very black-and-white way that patches aren’t up to date — and then they’re interested in your services,” Puglia explains.
+Puglia points out that every business is challenged to keep up with multiple patches to deal with weekly, and a large percentage doesn’t.
+For this reason, your Patch Management as a Service offering can be very attractive to many of your clients and prospects, and the need is easy to demonstrate.
+In addition, tools are available that will allow you to offer a free security assessment by scanning a prospect’s system.
+“It shows them in a very black-and-white way that patches aren’t up to date – and then they’re interested in your services,” Puglia explains.

 Patch Management as a Service Best Practices

 To provide top-notch service to clients that entrust patch management to your MSP business, incorporate these best practices into your offering:

 1 Build a Foundation with the Basics